Contents of this chapter / file 'startins.htm'

 If your soundcard (or similar audio device) supports ASIO, look here because ASIO works better with some cards (especially at sampling rates above 48 kHz and resolutions above 16 bit).

 To use SL with SDR-IQ or SDR-14 (by RFSPACE), install SpectraVue too.
 This will install the necessary USB drivers (by FTDI) which are not included in SL.
+Alternatively (when available for your radio and OS), you could use a Winrad-compatible ExtIO-DLL as interface (applies to many other radios, too).

 To use SL with PERSEUS (by Microtelecom s.r.l), install the Perseus software, and the WinUSB drivers for your particular OS.
 More details here .